St. Louis Water Quality at a Glance

 St. Louis – Missouri – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

-St. Louis Water Division, established in 1835, manages one of the oldest municipal water systems in the American Midwest, serving approximately 1.1 million residents across St. Louis City and parts of St. Louis County.
-The system includes over 1,300 miles of water mains, two treatment plants, and numerous pumping stations, delivering an average of 135 million gallons daily throughout the metropolitan area.
+St. Louis Water Division, established in 1835, manages one of the oldest municipal water systems in the American Midwest, serving approximately 300,000 residents in St. Louis City.
+The system includes over 1,300 miles of water mains, two treatment plants (Chain of Rocks and Howard Bend), and numerous pumping stations, delivering up to 124 million gallons daily throughout the metropolitan area.

 St Louis landmark